 This blog article contains affiliate links.
 We may receive a small commission at no extra cost to you so we can continue to create more FREE RV, Camping, Outdoor and Travel information, advice and tips.
 Thank you, we appreciate your support!
 Full disclosure here.

 Campsite Theft Prevention Tips

-How to Keep Your Camping Gear from Getting Stolen at Campgrounds and While Boondocking Off Grid
+How to Keep Your Camping Gear from Getting Stolen at Campgrounds or While Boondocking

-No one bears the responsibility of keeping tabs on your camping gear and campsite except for you.
-When you rent a campsite, you’re assuming personal responsibility on all of your gear.
+No one bears the responsibility of keeping tabs on your campsite, RV and all of your camping gear except for you.
+When you rent a campsite, you assume responsibility on all of your belongings.

-Sadly, it’s not kids just being kids anymore.
-Gone are the days of a few local kids stealing a few beers from your cooler in the middle of the night.
-Now adults have decided to help themselves to your whole cooler.
-From those coolers, grills, portable generators and bicycles, thieves know exactly what to take.
-Campsite theft has almost become a profession.
+And sadly, it’s not kids just being kids anymore.
+While it still happens, the days of a few local kids stealing a few beers from your cooler in the middle of the night isn’t the problem anymore.
+Now those sticky fingers are adults helping themselves to your whole cooler.

 Thieves are even getting more brave by literally stealing stuff right out in broad daylight too.
 We’ve even heard accounts of trailer hitches and towing gear disappearing right off of RVs and vehicles.